-It seems that governments and corporations have universally accepted the goal of eliminating greenhouse gas (GHG) emissions by 2050 seems to have been.
+It seems that governments and corporations have universally accepted the goal of eliminating greenhouse gas (GHG) emissions by 2050.
 Still, little consideration is given to the cost businesses and households can expect to bear over the next three decades.

 Preparedness is key, so let’s briefly unpack this issue here and follow up with actionable ways of mitigating the upcoming changes.